nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to see average rejection rates for all job positions.
+1. User requests to see a list of all job positions
 2. MrTechRecruiter displays the list of job positions, and their respective rejection rates.

    Use case ends.